-The Truth: The final, official report
+The final, official report

 from the Government Accounting Office was released on June 11,

 2002.
 The 220 page document says there was damage, although not as much as some of the early reports

 had suggested.
 The GAO says the damage included 62 missing

 computer keyboards, 26 cell phones, two cameras, ten antique doorknobs

 and several presidential medallions and office signs.
 The damage

 estimate was about $20,000.
 Clinton critics say the report

 proves that the departing Clinton staff members acted recklessly and